The Velvet Touch

 We think every home should have some statement velvet pieces.
 But before you invest, think about the kind of colour palette you’re looking to emulate or blend velvet pieces into.
 While the fabric is often associated with rich, dark tones, it actually lends itself equally well to sugary pastel hues.

-If you’re looking to incorporate texture into your home then velvet really is the perfect choice; this Plain Velvet Cushion Cover comes in an array of jewel tones that are ideal for adding a pop of colour.
+If you’re looking to incorporate texture into your home then velvet really is the perfect choice; our Plain Velvet Cushion Covers comes in an array of jewel tones that are ideal for adding a pop of colour.
 Arrange a pair on your bedspread as accent cushions or display the rainbow on your sofa for a playful touch.

 Velvet is also wonderful for refreshing a room as it complements most styles.
 A weathered rustic dining table can take on a whole new lease of life when paired new bright-hued chairs.
 Designed by Annabel Astor, the Stafford Dining Chairs are upholstered in velvet and come in a variety of colours.
 They have been designed with a sleek, narrow silhouette which allows you to fit more of them around the table; making them both practical and stylish.